GargNavya/Speech-Emotion-Recognition-SoC/week4/README.md

-## Speech-Emotion-Recognition-SoC
-## Week 4
+# <small>Speech-Emotion-Recognition-SoC</small><br>Week 4

-Hola Amigos,Knock Knock it's me... week 4, we will learn about audio preprocessing in this week.

-#TASK

- You have to complete an assignment that uses Librosa to preprocess data.
+This week is all about audio preporcessing which we will be using

 ## Why do we audio preprocessing ?
 Audio preprocessing is essential for improving the quality and consistency of audio data, which enhances the performance of machine learning models.
 Key steps include noise reduction to remove unwanted sounds, normalization to standardize audio levels, and segmentation to break audio into manageable chunks.
 Feature extraction, such as obtaining MFCCs, transforms raw audio into meaningful representations.
 These steps help reduce overfitting, improve computational efficiency, and ensure that the models focus on relevant audio features, leading to better accuracy and reliability in tasks like speech and music recognition.

 ## Some terms to know